sensu/sensu-docs/content/sensu-go/5.16/getting-started/sample-app.md

 {{< /highlight >}}

 ### Create a Sensu pipeline to Slack

-Let’s say we want to receive a Slack alert if the dummy app returns an unhealthy response.
+Suppose you want to receive a Slack alert if the dummy app returns an unhealthy response.
-We can create a Sensu pipeline to send events to Slack using the [Sensu Slack plugin](https://github.com/sensu/sensu-slack-handler).
-Sensu Plugins are open-source collections of Sensu building blocks shared by the Sensu Community.
+You can create a Sensu pipeline to send events to Slack using the [Sensu Slack handler][4] (one of many open-source collections of Sensu building blocks shared by the Sensu community).

-**1. Create an asset to help agents find and install the [Sensu Slack handler](https://github.com/sensu/sensu-slack-handler).**
+**1. Create an asset to help agents find and install the [Sensu Slack handler][4].**

 {{< highlight shell >}}
 sensuctl create --file go/config/assets/slack-handler.yaml